- Tired of trying to piece together YouTube videos, blog posts, and any other random photography tips you find?

 You’ll get a manual exposure cheat sheet (in printable and phone formats) to remind you what to do in various situations.
 You can also download a full set of slides to review any parts you may not fully remember or understand.
 Each module also includes a Q&A section where you can quiz yourself (and get answers) on the most important parts of each lesson.
 There’s a space in each lesson to ask me questions and I’ll also answer questions in my Facebook group or by email.

 If you need more support or want to go deeper right away, you can add on a one-on-one online lesson with me for just $50.
 When I launch my intensive multi-week program for getting more in depth with your camera (plus lighting, composition, and capturing moments), you’ll get a discount on it for taking this class.
 If you live in Victoria, BC, you will also get a discount for the in person course.

 Once you’re finished with this course, you’ll be able to confidently control your camera in any mode to get the results you want and start capturing all the important things in your life right away.

 Sign up now to get lifetime access with no recurring fees.

 Paypal and credit cards accepted.
-Pricing is in USD.
+Pricing is in Canadian dollars.